ourparentcenter/moleculer-template-project-ts-swagger/README.md

 Docker images now have moleculer-repl added to them.
 To use, open docker cli of a container, like api container, and run the following command `moleculer --ns {enter your namespace here}`, e.g. `moleculer --ns test-template2-docker`.
 This will start a new broker serviece node and add it to your existing nodes so that you can use the repl commands in docker.

 ## Current issues
-If using swagger-stats, running npm install will fail due to swagger-stats dependency of prom-client, which is `"prom-client": ">= 10 <= 13",` and we are using 14.0.1.
+(fixed) - If using swagger-stats, running npm install will fail due to swagger-stats dependency of prom-client, which is `"prom-client": ">= 10 <= 13",` and we are using 14.0.1.
 Until this is changed in swagger-stats either use yarn or remove prom-client from package.json, npm install, then add it back and do npm install.

 If you found this project useful, buy me a beer! 😁 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?business=NNWZXRYD4FMNL&no_recurring=0&item_name=If+you+found+this+project+useful%2C+please+by+me+a+beer+to+show+your+gratitude.+%5E_%5E&currency_code=USD)